Schwarz reflections and anti-holomorphic correspondences: Introduction

 \section{Introduction}

-As we know from classical geometric function theory, any analytic curve (and some piecewise analytic curves) in $\C$ can serve as a mirror for a local anti-holomorphic reflection.
-If the curve bounds some domain $\Omega$ then it can happen that this reflection can be extended to a (generally non-invertible) anti-holomorphic map in $\Omega$.
-Such a domain is called a {\em quadrature domain}.
+As we know from classical geometric function theory, any analytic curve (and some piecewise analytic curves) in $\mathbb{C}$ can serve as a mirror for a local anti-holomorphic reflection map, called the \emph{Schwarz reflection map}.
+If the curve bounds some domain $\Omega $ then it can happen that this reflection can be extended to a (generally non-invertible) anti-holomorphic map in $\Omega $.
+Such a domain is called a \emph{quadrature domain}.

 Quadrature domains first appeared in the work of Aharonov and Shapiro \cite{AS1,AS2,AS}, and since then have been extensively studied in connection with various problems of complex analysis, field theory, and fluid dynamics (see \cite[\S 1.1]{LLMM1} for more references).
 Dynamics of Schwarz reflections was first used in \cite{LM} to address some questions of interest in statistical physics concerning topology and singular points of quadrature domains.
 In \cite{LLMM1,LLMM2}, a systematic exploration of Schwarz dynamics was launched.
-It demonstrates that they can combine features of the dynamics of rational maps and Fuchsian groups, and provides explicit models for the corresponding dynamical and parameter loci.
+These works demonstrated that Schwarz dynamics can combine features of dynamics of rational maps and Fuchsian groups, and provided explicit models for the corresponding dynamical and parameter loci.

 The phenomenon of ``mating" of rational maps with Fuchsian groups was discovered in the 1990s by Bullett and Penrose in the context of iterated algebraic correspondences \cite{BP}.
 It appears that Schwarz dynamical systems provide a general framework for this phenomenon.
 Indeed, in the current paper we will describe one more family of Schwarz reflections with similar features, which gives rise to anti-holomorphic versions of the Bullett-Penrose correspondences.
-Note that together with the families considered in \cite{LLMM1,LLMM2}, this family will exhaust the list of full (in the sense of quasiconformal equivalence) one-parameter Schwarz families.
+Note that together with the families considered in \cite{LLMM1,LLMM2}, this family will exhaust the list of one-parameter families of quadratic Schwarz reflection maps.

 To put the contents of the present paper in perspective, let us briefly recall the principal results of \cite{LLMM1,LLMM2}.
 In these papers, we carried out a detailed dynamical study of Schwarz reflection with respect to a deltoid, and a one-parameter family of Schwarz reflections with respect to a cardioid and a family of circumscribing circles (referred to as the C$\&$C family).
 The simplest example of the aforementioned mating phenomenon comes from the Schwarz reflection map of a deltoid, which produces a conformal mating of the anti-holomorphic polynomial $\overline{z}^2$ and the ideal triangle reflection group \cite[\S 5]{LLMM1}.
 The main results on the C$\&$C family include a description of the geometrically finite maps in this family as conformal matings of quadratic anti-holomorphic polynomials and the ideal triangle group, and the construction of a homeomorphism between the combinatorial models of the connectedness locus of the C$\&$C family and the basilica limb of the Tricorn \cite[Theorems~1.1, 1.4]{LLMM2}.